 Sapperton Tunnel on the Thames & Severn Canal is the third longest canal tunnel in the United Kingdom at 2.17 miles (3.49km) in length.
 Today it is the third longest.

 As early as 1916, roof falls made the tunnel impassable to normal boat traffic.

 The graphic below shows a longitudinal section of the tunnel.
-The profile of the ground level above has been derived using Ordnance Survey (OS) mapping data.
 The scale of the vertical axis is 7 times that of the horizontal to provide a more meaningful profile.

 The brown vertical lines represent approximate positions of tunnel construction shafts.
 Some of these are referred to as Air Shafts on OS maps.

 The two sections of the tunnel shaded red denote unstable rock formations (Fuller's Earth), and these sections are fully lined with brick or stone.

 The blocks of grey shading within the tunnel denote areas of known wall and roof falls, with a total blockage near the Daneway end.